near/bos-web-engine/architecture.md

 The current implementation relies on server-side transpilation, but this ultimately should be happening on the client for efficiency and transparency.
 This decision to do this server-side was made to expedite development as there was some friction attempting to add babel transpilation to the outer window app.

+> TODO: insert diagram

 ## Widget Rendering

 Rendering of Widget Components is handled by Preact.
 The current implementation inlines a custom, minified Preact bundle into the iframe code directly, which has new logic in the render method to serialize the DOM tree and props before posting a message to the outer window to render Widget.
 Subsequent renders are done manually at this point however, i.e. the Widget iframe container calls render in response to messages posted from the parent window.

 Once initialized, Widget DOM can be interacted with in the outer window.
 Widgets are re-rendered in one of two ways:

-* A callback is invoked on the Widget (e.g. an onClick event handler)
+- A callback is invoked on the Widget (e.g. an onClick event handler)
-* The Widget’s parent Widget is re-rendered
+- The Widget’s parent Widget is re-rendered

 Executing a callback posts a message from the outer window to the corresponding Widget’s iframe container.
 This message specifies the identifier for the Widget’s method; upon processing the message the Widget executes the method and manually calls the render method.
 Upon re-rendering, any child Widgets are also re-rendered.
 This naive approach can be refined by implementing a mechanism of determining whether:

-* The execution of a callback constitutes a change in Widget state that would necessitate re-rendering
+- The execution of a callback constitutes a change in Widget state that would necessitate re-rendering
-* The re-render of a parent component produces a change in the props passed down to the child component (i.e. sort of a shouldComponentUpdate)
+- The re-render of a parent component produces a change in the props passed down to the child component (i.e. sort of a shouldComponentUpdate)

 ## Callbacks

 Since message posting does not permit the passing of functions (among other things), functions are serialized in the Widget iframe container and deserialized in the outer window before rendering.
 This “serialization” of functions is better described as a transformation however, as any callbacks invoked in the outer window DOM must be wrapped in a call to postMessage in order for the method to be executed in the Widget iframe container.
 Within the Widget iframe container, handling requests to invoke a method involves using a key from the message to look up the callback to be executed.

 This implementation provides a functional, if limited, method for execution of callbacks across isolation boundaries, and currently supports:

-* Widgets executing callbacks entirely contained within the Widget
+- Widgets executing callbacks entirely contained within the Widget
-   * <button onClick={() => State.update({ k: state.k + 1 })}>
+  - `<button onClick={() => State.update({ k: state.k + 1 })}>`
-* Child Widgets executing callbacks passed by their parent
+- Child Widgets executing callbacks passed by their parent
-   * Parent passes a prop onUpdate={() => State.update({ k: state.k + 1 })} to its child
+  - Parent passes a prop `onUpdate={() => State.update({ k: state.k + 1 })}` to its child
-   * Child renders a button <button onClick={props.onUpdate}>
+  - Child renders a button `<button onClick={props.onUpdate}>`
-   * When the button is clicked on the child Widget in the outer window, the () => State.update({ k: state.k + 1 }) function executes in the parent Widget iframe container
+  - When the button is clicked on the child Widget in the outer window, the `() => State.update({ k: state.k + 1 })` function executes in the parent Widget iframe container
-* Parent Widgets executing callback arguments to a method passed to the child Widget
+- Parent Widgets executing callback arguments to a method passed to the child Widget
-   * Parent passes a prop executeChildMethod={(cb) => cb()} to its child
+  - Parent passes a prop `executeChildMethod={(cb) => cb()}` to its child
-   * Child invokes the prop callback props.executeChildMethod(() => State.update({ k: state.k + 1 }))
+  - Child invokes the prop callback `props.executeChildMethod(() => State.update({ k: state.k + 1 }))`
-   * Parent executes the child callback, but only if the child callback is executed within the parent’s function (see below).
-This appears to be the same level of support offered by the current Viewer however - it can execute the function argument from the child Widget in the props function, but cannot defer it.
-See andyh.near/widget/RenderTestChild.
+  - Parent executes the child callback, but only if the child callback is executed within the parent’s function (see below). **This appears to be the same level of support offered by the current Viewer however - it can execute the function argument from the child Widget in the props function, but cannot defer it.
+See [andyh.near/widget/RenderTestChild](https://near.social/#/mob.near/widget/WidgetSource?src=andyh.near/widget/RenderTestChild).**

 Shortcomings/missing functionality from current callbacks implementation (WIP)

-* Callbacks are implicitly treated as synchronous
+- Callbacks are implicitly treated as synchronous
-* Dynamic methods for deferred execution of methods passed from children
+- Dynamic methods for deferred execution of methods passed from children
-* Support for arguments
+- Support for arguments
-* No data returned
+- No data returned
-* Brittle Widget identifiers based on index position within set of parent’s children
+- Brittle Widget identifiers based on index position within set of parent’s children

 ## Message Posting (WIP)

-* Widgets may only invoke the outer window’s postMessage method
+- Widgets may only invoke the outer window’s postMessage method
-* Outer window must specify the target iframe window’s postMessage method
+- Outer window must specify the target iframe window’s postMessage method
-* Need to determine viability/vulnerability of Widgets gleaning context on other Widgets
+- Need to determine viability/vulnerability of Widgets gleaning context on other Widgets
-* Outer window can mitigate unauthorized inter-Widget callbacks by verifying ancestry between method invoker and method executor
+- Outer window can mitigate unauthorized inter-Widget callbacks by verifying ancestry between method invoker and method executor
-* Needs a more robust serialization implementation (https://github.com/ungap/structured-clone looks promising)
+- Needs a more robust serialization implementation (https://github.com/ungap/structured-clone looks promising)

 ## Near Social VM Compatibility

 This is the list of known compatibility issues with the current VM implementation.
 This list will grow as this work progresses and new discrepancies are found.

 1. The current VM ignores undeclared references, providing undefined values for undeclared identifiers rather than throwing a ReferenceError (e.g. const y = x; where x is not in scope).
 Similarly it permits references to properties on undefined values, evaluating these expressions as undefined rather than throwing a TypeError (e.g. props.x.y where props.x is undefined).
 These would seem to indicate a lack of strict mode in the current VM, though other strict mode functionality appears to be supported.
 This would not be a trivial issue to address in transpilation or containerization of Widget source code and instead should be handled by Widget developers as part of migration to BWE.

 ## Upcoming Exploration Tasks

 See https://pagodaplatform.atlassian.net/browse/ROAD-216 for a detailed, up-to-date breakdown of the following:

 1. CSS Support | P0
    1. Widgets rely on the styled-components library to provide custom styles for rendered components.